Homocystinuria: A treatable disorder

 Could it be classical homocystinuria?

-HCU is present at birth, the symptoms and signs may develop in infancy, childhood or even in adulthood[3].
-The symptoms with classical homocystinuria vary greatly, with some affected individuals only having mild signs of the disorder; others may have many different symptoms including some potentially life threatening complications[4] .
-The most commonly affected areas are: the brain; the eyes; the skeleton; and the vascular system.
-Due to the symptoms and signs being nonspecific this often leads to misdiagnosis and late diagnosis[3,5] .
+HCU is present at birth; the symptoms and signs may develop in infancy, childhood, or even in adulthood[3].
+The symptoms of classical homocystinuria vary greatly, with some affected individuals only having mild signs of the disorder; others may have many different symptoms, including some potentially life-threatening complications[4].
+The most commonly affected areas are the brain, the eyes, the skeleton, and the vascular system.
+Due to the symptoms and signs being nonspecific, this often leads to misdiagnosis and late diagnosis[3,5].

 Key Warning signs and symptoms include:

-It is important to note that early treatment can prevent the development of symptoms listed above or prevent further complications and worsening of symptoms which are already present[3].
+It is important to note that early treatment can prevent the development of the symptoms listed above or prevent further complications and worsening of already present symptoms [3].
 Speak with your doctor about your child’s symptoms and take this HCU Disease Checklist along to your appointment.

 Genetic Inheritance